antaldaniel/reprex/content/event/2024-04-04_NWS2024/index.md

 ---
-title: "From Slovakia Towards a European Music Dataspace"
+title: "Lightning Talk About the Slovak Music Dataspace"
 subtitle: "This presentation was made for Networkshop'24 in Hungarian"

 # Summary for listings and search engines